Rule Changes for On-Site Sewage Facilities

 Subchapter A: General Provisions (Sections 285.1-285.8)

-• Update the applicability of the rule to match the Texas Health and Safety Code and update and add new definitions.
+- Update the applicability of the rules to match the Texas Health and Safety Code.

 Subchapter B: Local Administration of the OSSF Program (285.10-285.14)

-• Update and clarify the methods by which implementation of 30 TAC Chapter 285 is delegated to authorized agents.
+- Update the methods by which implementation of 30 TAC Chapter 285 is delegated to authorized agents.

 Subchapter C: Commission Administration of the OSSF Program in Areas Where No Authorized Agent Exists (Sections 285.20 and 285.21)

-• Evaluate and potentially increase the required fees (the application fee for an OSSF permit has remained the same since before 2001).
+- Evaluate the required fees for an OSSF permit

 Subchapter D: Planning, Construction, and Installation Standards for OSSFs (Sections 285.30-285.39)